loconsta/GoodMovieWithoutMoney/_includes/tabs/clustering.md

 We can see that for :

 * high rating - low budget: there are more movies from DE, DK, ES, HK, KR than in the other subsets.
 The fraction around 0.5 so, it means that nearly the majority of movies of the whole data set are contained in this subset.
 There are also many FR, GB, JP and AU movies in this subset.
-* high rating - high: subset there are more movies from NZ.
+* high rating - high budget: subset there are more movies from NZ.
-* low rating - high: subset there are more movies from CH.
+* low rating - high budget: subset there are more movies from CH.
-*vlow rating - low: subset there are more movies from RU.
+* low rating - low budget: subset there are more movies from RU.

 <p align="justify">It is interesting to see that in none of the subsets, the major production country of the whole data set (USA) has no peak.
 Indeed, the USA produced the majority of the movies in this data set.
 So, it means that the USA produced movies that have an average budget or rating.
 It is more non usual production countries that appeared in the subsets of low/high rating and budget.</p>